UtMiLa/jmusic-model/src/selection/thoughts.md

 A selection can be empty or consist of one or more voices.
 The selected music elements need not to be adjacent.

+### Ids

+There must be a way to specify elements in a unique way.
+That is, there must be a way to calculate voice number, absolute time, and element type from an identificator.

+Candidate keys could be:
+* Staffno, voiceno, elementno
+* Staffno, voiceno, absolute time, element type

 ### Queries

 Some combination of these criteria: